 There are three types of escalations that you will typically see:

 - Amount: Each year the base rent will increase by a specified dollar amount.
 In Austin, you’ll usually see annual base rent bumps between $0.50 to $1.00.

-- Percent: Every year the base rent will increase by a specified upon percentage each year.
-In Austin, this percentage is generally between 2% and 3% annually.
+- Percent: Every year the base rent will increase by a specified percentage each year.
+In Austin, this percentage is generally around 2.5%.

 This escalation benefits the tenant because your escalation is fully tied to changes in purchasing power and will not increase the profitability of the landlord throughout the lease.